 N.S. election: Liberals promise to cut some tolls on Trans-Canada Highway to N.B

-Nova Scotia Liberal Leader Iain Rankin had to overcome hecklers Tuesday as he announced his party would remove some tolls on a section of the Trans-Canada Highway.
+Nova Scotia Liberal Leader Iain Rankin was confronted by a group of angry hecklers during an announcement in Amherst, N.S., Tuesday, where he said his party would remove some of the tolls on a section of the Trans-Canada Highway near the boundary between Nova Scotia and New Brunswick.

-The announcement repeated an earlier commitment by the Liberal government to remove the toll from a section of Highway 104, which was delayed last year to pay for road improvements.
+Rankin's announcement repeated an earlier commitment by the Liberal government to remove the toll from a section of Highway 104, which was delayed last year to pay for road improvements.
+The toll has been in force since the highway was opened in 1997.

 The Liberals say the change would take effect on Oct.
 1 if they are re-elected.

-He said truckers and motorists with out-of-province licence plates will still pay tolls, with the revenue used for maintenance and the construction of the promised facilities.

-"The Cobequid tolls have been a long-standing issue and an irritant for local residents, as you can see, but I believe that issue was worsened by the pandemic and I certainly feel for the residents of Cumberland County," Rankin said during the announcement in Amherst.
+"The Cobequid tolls have been a long-standing issue and an irritant for local residents, as you can see," he said, gesturing toward the crowd, "but I believe that issue was worsened by the pandemic, and I certainly feel for the residents of Cumberland County."

-He defended the restrictions on interprovincial travel during the pandemic, while acknowledging that residents of the county bordering New Brunswick "had endured a heavy burden."
+Rankin defended the "tough decisions" to impose restrictions on interprovincial travel during the pandemic, saying the government was "trying to look out for the safety of all Nova Scotians."
+He acknowledged that residents of the county bordering New Brunswick "had endured a heavy burden."

-The incumbent in the riding, Elizabeth Smith-McCrossin, was dropped from the Progressive Conservative caucus last month after she posted a video on social media supporting a protest that blocked the highway between the two provinces.

 The chief medical officer of health, Dr. Robert Strang said at the time that he and his New Brunswick counterpart had disagreed on what level of risk was acceptable.
 However, Rankin later announced visitors from New Brunswick would be able to travel without restrictions beginning June 30.